-Know the Signs and Symptoms of a Stroke – BE FAST
+Know the Signs and Symptoms of a Stroke: BE FAST

 A stroke is a sudden disorder of the blood supply to the brain and it can cause irreversible damage and disability.
 If a loved one is showing signs of a stroke try to identify when the symptoms started and communicate this to the Emergency Response Team.
-Being able to share this information is essential because life-saving treatments are only available for a short period of time after the onset of stroke symptoms.
-When given in a timely manner, these treatments could improve your recovery.
+Sharing this information is essential because life-saving treatments are only available for a short period of time after the onset of stroke symptoms.
+When given in a timely manner, these treatments could improve recovery.
 You’ll also want to ask the Emergency Response Team to take your loved one to a certified stroke treatment center.

-Know the Symptoms
+Know the Signs and Symptoms of a Stroke

 B.E.
 F.A.S.T.